Advising Tools

 Syllabi

-If your students require a specific syllabus, please contact Leah Brink ([email protected]).
+If your students require a specific syllabus, please contact [email protected].
 The university’s course selection system does not provide access to course syllabi.

 Registration

-- During orientation, students are walked through the Schedule Builder process which is a valuable tool in helping them register.
-Students are welcome to build their schedule before they arrive on campus, following the directions in the Admitted Student Guide.
+• During orientation, students are walked through the Schedule Builder process, which is a valuable tool in helping them register.
+Students are welcome to build their schedule before they arrive on campus; directions wll be provided by GO Minnesota staff.

 Academic Support